zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 ### Configuring WebLogic's JVM

-Set the following variables in the two respective WebLogic startup scripts.
-These variables and scripts are as follows.
-Be sure to use `set` instead of `export` if you're on Windows.

-1. `your-domain/startWebLogic.sh`: This is the Admin Server's startup script.

-1. `your-domain/bin/startWebLogic.sh`: This is the startup script for Managed Servers.
+Configure the JVM using variables and options in the WebLogic scripts and Managed Server.

-    Add the following variables to both `startWebLogic.sh` scripts:
+1. Add the following variables to both your Admin Server startup script (`your-domain/startWebLogic.sh`) and Managed Server startup script (`your-domain/bin/startWebLogic.sh`)

     ```bash
     export DERBY_FLAG="false"